Simple Harmonic Motion in a Spring-Mass System

-- Open the Science Journal app and start a new experiment.
-Then, select the accelerometer.
-Make sure you choose the accelerometer (X, Y, or Z) that takes measurements in the same direction the phone is moving (do not take side-to-side measurements if the phone is moving up and down, or your readings will not be correct).
+- Open your sensor app.
+If you use phyphox, select the accelerometer with g function.
+Make sure you choose the accelerometer graph (X, Y, or Z) that takes measurements in the same direction the phone is moving (do not take side-to-side measurements if the phone is moving up and down, or your readings will not be correct).

-- Measure the phone's oscillations using Google's Science Journal.
+- Measure the phone's oscillations using the sensor app.

 - Hold one end of the spring in one hand.

 - Confirm that you have selected the accelerometer that records the direction you would like to measure, based on your phone's orientation.

 - When you are ready, press the play button in phyphox to start a recording.

 - Make sure the phone is vertical and the spring is in its neutral position.

 - Drop the phone and allow the spring to oscillate until it comes to a stop.

 - Press the pause button to stop recording and save your data.